kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Adding microtime natively <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-Having a closer look, it turns out that the database engine can do microtime by itself, so I could drop the microtime column and the trigger and nevertheless leave the corrected PHP code in place as a reminder that this can happen any time and it is good practice to list all columns for this reason.
+Having a closer look, it turns out that the database engine can do microtime by itself now, so I could drop the microtime column and the trigger and nevertheless leave the corrected PHP code in place as a reminder that this can happen any time and it is good practice to list all columns for this reason.

     ALTER TABLE `tsmst`
     CHANGE `tmstmp` `tmstmp` timestamp(6) NOT NULL DEFAULT CURRENT_TIMESTAMP AFTER `id_ex`,